Ha0Tang/AsymmetricGAN/README.md

 	--niter_decay 10
 ```

 There are many options you can specify.
 Please use `python train.py --help`.
 The specified options are printed to the console.
 To specify the number of GPUs to utilize, use `export CUDA_VISIBLE_DEVICES=[GPU_ID]`.
-Note that train `gesturegan_onecycle` only needs one GPU, while train `gesturegan_twocycle` needs two GPUs.

 To view training results and loss plots on local computers, set `--display_id` to a non-zero value and run `python -m visdom.server` on a new terminal and click the URL [http://localhost:8097](http://localhost:8097/).
 On a remote server, replace `localhost` with your server's name, such as [http://server.trento.cs.edu:8097](http://server.trento.cs.edu:8097).